LeeHengYu/hku-aia-project/README.md

 # HKU AIA Project

 This repository focuses on Phase 2.
-The current effort is to gather insurance-related information and insurance company financial reports (primarily PDFs) and prepare them for downstream indexing and analysis.
+Most of the work has been finished.

 ## Installation & Setup